pranigopu/diver-vs-mermaid/README.md

 # Undersea Explorers
-**_An interactive agents & procedural generation project_**
+**_An interactive agents and procedural generation project_**

 For assignment information, click [here](https://github.com/pranigopu/interactiveAgents-proceduralGeneration/tree/8ef6661915856fa68851a981ee38afe837007ef1/project).

 This project is a part of my MSc.
-AI's "Interactive Agents &amp; Procedural Generation" course and aims to create a game using cellular automata for level generation and behaviour trees for interactive agents.
+AI's "Interactive Agents and Procedural Generation" course and aims to create a game using cellular automata for level generation and behaviour trees for interactive agents.

 # Level generator design
 The level generator relies on random fill (based on preset proportions) to generate the initial grid (stage A), on which it them applies three cellular automata for a set number of iterations each (stage B).
 In these stages, the code works only with a 2D integer array (the `grid` variable in `LevelGenerator.cs`), altering the integers so as to represent the following tile types: